-Our vision is to make the church and hall welcoming and hospitable, with user friendly access and improved modern facilities.
+Our vision for this project is to make our church building at Dyke and its hall welcoming and hospitable, with user friendly access and improved modern facilities.
 It is not just about wheelchair access although it is important that the premises are disability compliant.
 We need to make it a place that everyone is happy to use, young and old, including those with issues of sight, hearing, dementia and mobility.

 Phase 1 and work to date